m89p067/Scorecard/README.md

 ```
 This function could also include a separate report about uncommon entries of the scorecard.

-In case of experimental comparisons over time, this function can track modifications of the expression values over the scorecard.
+In case of experimental comparisons are over time or one wants to sum-up more experiments, this function can track modifications of the expression values over the scorecard.
 The input folder should contain sub-folders with pre-computed data regarding the comparisons (common_entries should be called first).
 ```
-scorecard_functions.track_over_time(desired_folder)
+scorecard_functions.track_over_time(main_folder)
 ```